Ryan Pontbriand

-Ryan David Pontbriand (born October 1, 1979) is a former American football long snapper and center.
-He played college football at Rice University and was drafted in the fifth round of the 2003 NFL Draft by the Cleveland Browns.
-He has the distinction of being the highest-drafted pure long snapper in the history of the NFL Draft.
+Ryan David Pontbriand (born October 1, 1979) is an American former professional football player who was a long snapper and center in the National Football League (NFL).
+He played college football for the Rice Owls and was selected in the fifth round of the 2003 NFL draft by the Cleveland Browns.
+He has the distinction of being the highest-drafted pure long snapper in the history of the NFL draft.

-Early years
+Early life

 Pontbriand attended Clements High School in Sugar Land, Texas, where he was a three-year letterman and a full-time starter on the football team's offensive line.
 He was a first-team all-district selection as a senior after receiving an honorable mention as a junior.
 Pontbriand was named his team's offensive lineman of the year during his senior year and was his team's co-captain.

 College career

 Ryan graduated high school and attended Rice University, redshirting his first year of eligibility in 1998.
 While at Rice, Pontbriand was the team's long snapper, and graduated with a degree in mechanical engineering.